Adjunct Courses

 "Everyone in the course is super close!
 We’re like a family!"

-Spring 2024 Adjunct Courses
+Fall 2024 Adjunct Courses

 How to Sign Up:

-We invite prospective students to attend and try out the course anytime within the first two weeks of class!
-However, we encourage you to attend the first session in case the course gets full and to get more information about the service.
-In addition, if you join after the first session you will have to make up assignments you may have missed.
 Official enrollment happens at the end of week two after all students have decided whether they have the time and ability to commit and engage fully in the course.
 The adjunct course will be capped at 35 students this semester, so we encourage you to try it out and experience the service before enrollment closes!
 (Note: If the course is full when you try to add we will generate a wait-list)

 To see specific information, logistics and requirements for the adjunct course you are interested in please also see the appropriate syllabus located in the Course Specific Information Section below!